kiekerjan/mailinabox/README.md

 Mail-in-a-Box
 =============

+This is not the original Mail-in-a-Box.
+See https://github.com/mail-in-a-box/mailinabox for the real deal!

 By [@JoshData](https://github.com/JoshData) and [contributors](https://github.com/mail-in-a-box/mailinabox/graphs/contributors).

 Mail-in-a-Box helps individuals take back control of their email by defining a one-click, easy-to-deploy SMTP+everything else server: a mail server in a box.